How do I stumble with my tongue?

 We can never get enough of the Word.

-The more we read and re-read the Word, the more it will be buried down deep in your heart.
+The more you read and re-read the Word, the more it will be buried down deep in your heart.

 2. Search James, by using the Word Search in GODcha.